rpm-software-management/rpm/docs/manual/tags.md

 ### Basic scriptlets

 All scriptlet tags follow the same pattern.
-The main tag contains the corresponding scriptlet (eg `%postin`) body.
+The main tag contains the corresponding scriptlet (eg `%post`) body.
 If present, the prog tag denotes the scriptlet interpreter and possible arguments, and flags tag contains additional processing information such as whether to macro expand the scriptlet body.

-`%postin` script is executed right after the package got installed
+`%post` script is executed right after the package got installed

 Tag Name    | Value| Type
 ------------|------|--------------